 BinPAC

 BinPAC is a high level language for describing protocol parsers and generates C++ code.
-It is currently maintained and distributed with the Zeek Network Security Monitor distribution, however, the generated parsers may be used with other programs besides Zeek.
+It is currently maintained and distributed with the Bro Network Security Monitor distribution, however, the generated parsers may be used with other programs besides Bro.

 BinPAC relies on the following libraries and tools, which need to be installed before you begin: